-Learn the basics of digital television including options, equipment, bundles, connecting to mobile devices, and comparing and switching providers.
+Learn the basics of TV packages including equipment, bundles, connecting to mobile devices, and comparing and switching providers.

-It's easy to record your favourite shows to watch later, pause live TV while you make a cuppa and access on-demand programmes through your television set, laptop, tablet or smartphone.
+You can record your favourite shows to watch later, pause live TV while you make a cuppa and access on-demand programmes through your television set, laptop, tablet or mobile phone.

-If you're late to digital TV it can prove overwhelming, so do your research to get the right package from the right provider...
+As exciting as these advances may be, the world of digital TV can prove a little overwhelming so do your research to get the right package from the right provider.

-All this innovation doesn't mean that digital TV has to be expensive - services such as Freesat and Freeview offer free-to-air digital television channels.
+TV packages don't have to be expensive - services such as Freesat and Freeview offer free-to-air digital television channels.

-You'll either need to buy a digital box (a one-off payment) or have a TV which comes with Freeview and/or Freesat already installed.
+You'll either need to buy a digital box (a one-off payment) or have a TV which comes with Freeview and/or Freesat already installed, this is true of most new flatscreen sets.

-There are a number of premium digital TV providers in the UK if you're willing to pay more - Sky, Virgin Media, BT Vision and TalkTalk.
+However, there are a number of premium digital TV providers in the UK if you're willing to pay more - Sky, Virgin Media, BT TV, Now TV and TalkTalk.

 If you choose a paid-for service, your provider will deliver a set-top box that connects to its broadcasts and feeds into your TV.

-Monthly payments will vary depending on the selection of channels and level of service you choose.
+Monthly payments will vary depending on the selection of channels and level of service you choose, but you'll receive more channels than you would with a standard digital TV box.

-When you shop for digital TV it's quite likely that you'll be offered it as part of a bundle, which means that other services (usually broadband and/or a landline) are tied in with your television for one set monthly fee.
+When you shop for a TV package it's likely that you'll be offered it as part of a bundle, which means that other services (usually broadband, a landline and occasionally, a mobile SIM) are tied in with your television for one set monthly fee.

 The main attraction of bundled products tends to be their cost and convenience.